 Exams.Expect two comprehensive exams per semester, each one hour in duration and consisting of five conceptual and technical problems.
 Books, notes, and computers are permitted.
 You will not be asked to compose complete programs.
 Students in my online classes must attend on-campus exams proctored by the instructor.
 Prepare for exams by reviewing the assigned reading.
 Late exams will not be given, but early ones can be taken at my office hours in advance of the exam date.
 Afterwards, you can also review your exam at my office hours or receive a copy of it in the mail by turning it in with a self-addressed stamped envelope.
 Ranked-choice voting assesses project success for scores in project courses.

-Extra Credit.To earn extra credit, catch up on your homework assignments and propose to me an interesting and/or useful project you want to pursue.
+Extra Credit.To earn extra credit while enrolled in my class, catch up on your homework assignments and propose to me an interesting or useful project you want to pursue.
+See also independent study.

 Grades.Your current grades and detailed comments on your work will be published on this web page through the semester.
 Mouse over an italicized score to see details pop up in a tooltip.
 (If this does not work in your browser, one workaround is to read the page source.)
 Two thirds of the raw grade is homework; two ninths are exam(s) and one ninth is participation.
 These figures are half-curved against those of all other enrollees by taking the mean of the raw score and the percentile.
 A, B, C, and D grades represent scores in the first, second, third, and fourth deciles.

 Help.We all need help, all the time.
-Class forums (when in use) provide a space for rapid interchange of short messages between you and your colleagues.
+Every course has group discussion in a classroom or an online forum.
 The Academic Computing Resource Center in Batmale Hall offers orientations and peer tutoring.
-Lastly, you may always come to the instructor's office hours for a conversation about the problem.
+You may always come to the instructor's office hours with your questions and without making an appointment.

 In-person classes.Studying in person, on campus, means having more personal interaction and interchange with your peers and instructor.
-This context is conducive to making friends and asking questions.
+This context is conducive to group discussion, but requires class attendance at certain hours, which is logistically challenging for many students.
+See also online classes.

-Independent Study.I supervise some independent study projects.
-They have to be useful and serious to be worth our time.
+Independent Study.I supervise independent study projects.
+They have to be useful, novel, and serious to be worth our time.
 Propose your project to me in person so that we can discuss it.
+See also extra credit.

 Participation.Expect to participate by cooperating in work, asking questions, citing resources, and assisting your colleagues.
 Your participation in forums and classes will be assessed using secret, random participation tokens which you redeem using the ~abrick/send program.
 In-person classes may receive as many as one token per meeting; online classes as many as one token per week.
 Your participation in projects will be calculated based on your colleagues' collective judgment of your contribution.